Is Cyberstalking a Crime?

 Online Stalker

 As far as whether or not a crime has been committed, it depends on the specific behaviors and how they affect the alleged victim.
-In fact, those distinctions can mean the difference between no charges being filed, a costly civil case, a misdemeanor charge, or even a felony conviction.
+Those distinctions can mean the difference between no charges being filed, a costly civil case, a misdemeanor charge, or even a felony conviction.

-Obviously, that means that there are nuances within antistalking laws and legal arguments that can be made that an attorney familiar with cyberstalking cases could use to mount a successful defense.
+That means that there are nuances within anti-stalking laws and legal arguments that can be made that an attorney familiar with cyberstalking cases could use to mount a successful defense.

 However, before any discussion of cyberstalking can begin, you must first understand the legal definitions of harassment and stalking in the real world.